dram/trealla/README.md

 traditional way).
 ISO-PROLOG however specifies logical update view (ie. snapshot), so this may change in future (a flag?).
-The rule database uses first argument indexing on dynamic clauses which, along with the persistence option, allows for developing fast safe in-memory data stores that can be *logic'd over*.
+The rule database uses first argument indexing on dynamic clauses which, along with the persistence option, allows for developing fast, safe, in-memory data stores that can be *logic'd over*.

 Writen in plain-old C with a permissive license.